justnonamenoname/lt/readme.md

 **Elementary particles**

-When questioning what the lifeticle is, one might ask: are the actions of elementary particles actually living actions rather than automatic ones?
+When questioning what the lt is, one might ask: are the actions of elementary particles actually living actions rather than automatic ones?
 Several points argue against this.
 They perform actions, but phenomenal consciousness does not perform any such actions.
 Space itself is something.
 It is difficult to imagine that the elements composing space are alive, or that qualia could be directed to such elements.
 Qualia appear as a non-living, automatic mechanism.
 This shows that reality functions independently of consciousness.
-As a counterargument, the function of lifeticle attachment is automatic.
+As a counterargument, the function of lt attachment is automatic.
-The fact that the lifeticle has physical properties in some way brings the world/reality and consciousness closer together, which may raise the question of do elementary particles have the property of qualia.
+The fact that the lt has physical properties in some way brings the world/reality and consciousness closer together, which may raise the question of do elementary particles have the property of qualia.
 The theory is compatible with panpsychism in relation to elementary particles, if this does not contradict quantum field theory, since particles are based on fields.
-However, there is no such contradiction in string theory; this may mean that the lifeticle has already been discovered, but the property of qualia has not been identified.
+However, there is no such contradiction in string theory; this may mean that the lt has already been discovered, but the property of qualia has not been identified.
-In a completed physical theory, qualia must be present either as a discovered lifeticle particle or as a defined property of an elementary particle.
+In a completed physical theory, qualia must be present either as a discovered lt particle or as a defined property of an elementary particle.

 **Philosophical zombie**

-A philosophical zombie is not physically identical to a human since it lacks the lifeticle, which has physical properties or the generation of qualia for it.
+A philosophical zombie is not physically identical to a human since it lacks the lt, which has physical properties or the generation of qualia for it.

 **Beginning of existence**

-If the moment when the lifeticle begins to exist is neither the moment of birth nor during the nine months of pregnancy, then what moment could it be?
+If the moment when the lt begins to exist is neither the moment of birth nor during the nine months of pregnancy, then what moment could it be?
 In reverse time, it cannot be infinite - that would be a paradox: no matter how far back time is rewound, there would still be more time remaining.
 But this would also mean that an infinite amount of time has already passed, which is impossible.
-The answer implies that the universe has a beginning of time, and one might assume that this is also the beginning of the lifeticle's existence.
+The answer implies that the universe has a beginning of time, and one might assume that this is also the beginning of the lt's existence.
 The moment of beginning at birth makes no sense, since the organism is built from particles that existed previously; birth is merely the relocation of specific atoms or particles from one position to another.
 Some physicists suggest that in reverse time, time itself is circular at its origin, making it potentially infinite - it loops back on itself.
 In one direction, there is a starting point, while in the other, an endless circular loop.
 Such an idea somewhat addresses the question of the universe's starting point in time.

-**Other lifeticles**
+**Other lts**

-How is it possible that there are other lifeticles with the same properties?
+How is it possible that there are other lts with the same properties?
 Does this mean they share something in common - a shared paradox?
 But they are separate particles.
-A possible solution would be if the universe has an end of time, and at the end of time, the lifeticle moves backward in time and lives other lives.
+A possible solution would be if the universe has an end of time, and at the end of time, the lt moves backward in time and lives other lives.
 This would mean that if you hit someone, you will either feel the pain in their place or have already felt it earlier.
-The problem with this idea is that the universe would need to have an endpoint, which would also include some function that transfers the lifeticle back in time.
+The problem with this idea is that the universe would need to have an endpoint, which would also include some function that transfers the lt back in time.

-**Number of lifeticles**
+**Number of lts**

-Is the number of lifeticles in reality limited?
+Is the number of lts in reality limited?
 The diameter of the universe is at least 40 times larger than the observable universe, and it is unknown whether it is infinite.
 If it is infinite, then the number of subjects would also be unlimited.
 The question of whether other universes exist is equivalent to asking whether there is more space with matter somewhere else in the universe if its size is finite.